Cave Creek Trailhead

 Find the unofficial Cave Creek swimming hole via Trail 4 near Seven Springs.
 Hike details, safety tips, and directions for this Arizona desert oasis.

-Location Details
+Location

-Tucked into a rugged canyon in the Sonoran Desert, the swimming hole at Cave Creek feels like a secret the desert is almost reluctant to share.
+Tucked into a rugged canyon in the Sonoran Desert, the swimming hole at Cave Creek feels like a discovery the desert is almost reluctant to share.
 Part of the Seven Springs Recreation Area within Tonto National Forest, this unofficial spot rewards those willing to lace up their boots and follow Trail Number 4 through one of Arizona's most quietly dramatic landscapes.

 The trail leading to the water draws you through a vivid collision of ecosystems.
 Towering saguaro cacti stand sentinel on the sun-baked canyon slopes while juniper stands cast dappled shade over the rocky path below.
 The smell of dry earth and sage gives way to the fresh, mineral coolness of the creek long before you see it.
 Cottonwoods and willows crowd the streambanks, their roots anchoring the narrow ribbon of green that threads through this otherwise arid terrain.
 Mule deer pick their way through the brush at dawn and dusk, and the air is punctuated by the songs of canyon wrens and other desert birds.
 The canyon walls frame dramatic vistas above, with layers of exposed rock telling the long geological story of the region — and carrying echoes of the Hohokam people who once called this watershed home.